Welcome to my comprehensive guide on how to punish a sub effectively.

 Have a starting point

 Have a look at the list of roles of punishment above – if you’re thinking about punishment, probably at least one of the points resonates with you.
 That’s a good place to start a discussion.
-Perhaps you have some other ideas or previous experiences – the important point is, have something a bit more specific to start the conversation rather than just ‘punishment’.
+Perhaps you have some other ideas or previous experiences – the important point is, have something a bit more specific to start the conversation rather than just the vague concept of ‘punishment’.

 Have a good think about it.
-I am highly biased in that writing is my cup of tea, but I would recommend writing that thinking down.
-Just throw some words at a page and see what comes out.
-It will help you get a clearer picture of what’s in your head.
+I am highly biased, in that writing is very much my cup of tea, but I would recommend writing that thinking down.
+Just throw some words at a page and see what comes out – it will help you get a clearer picture of what’s in your head.

 This, by the way, applies equally to subs as it does to doms.
 Being submissive doesn’t mean being passive – coming to your dominant with some ideas about what you think punishment means for you is a great example of how you can be proactive.